Andrew Forrest

-In 2013, Andrew and Nicola Forrest, his wife, were the first Australian billionaires to pledge the majority of their wealth to charity in their lifetimes.
+In 2013, Andrew and Nicola Forrest, his wife, were the first Australian billionaires to pledge the majority of their wealth to charity.
 He had earlier stepped down as CEO of Fortescue Metals in 2011.
 Much of the Forrest's philanthropy has been through either the Minderoo Foundation (focusing on education and Indigenous Australians) or the Walk Free Foundation (focusing on ending modern slavery), both of which he established.
 Forrest has been accused of avoiding paying company tax, having revealed in 2011 that Fortescue had never paid company tax.
+Under Forrest's leadership, his companies have had long legal disputes with Traditional Owners, including the Yindjibarndi people and the Thalanyji people of the Pilbara.

 Early life

 John Andrew Henry Forrest was born on 18 November 1961 in Perth, Western Australia, the youngest of three children of Judith (née Fry) and Donald Forrest.
 His father, grandfather (Mervyn), and great-grandfather (David) were all managers of Minderoo Station, which David had established in 1878 with his brothers, Alexander and John.
 John, Alexander, David, and Mervyn were all members of parliament for periods, with John serving as Western Australia's first premier.
 Forrest's early years were spent at Minderoo, located in the Pilbara region south of Onslow.
 Minderoo was owned by the Forrest family until it was sold in 1998 by his father due to relentless drought and debt, but it was bought back by Forrest in 2009.

 Forrest was educated at Onslow Primary School and through the School of the Air before moving to Perth to attend Christ Church Grammar School and then Hale School.
 He stuttered as a child, which is how he came to develop a relationship with Ian Black, whose Aboriginal father, Scotty, became Forrest's mentor.
 Forrest went on to the University of Western Australia where he majored in economics and politics.

-In 1991 Forrest married Nicola Maurice, daughter of Tony Maurice who was a major figure in the Australian League of Rights Christian organisation.
-Nicola's sister, Katrina, is the wife of David Thompson who was the leader of the New Zealand League of Rights in the early 1980s and the leader of the Australian League of Rights during the 1990s.
-Forrest and David Thompson became friendly associates with Forrest appointing Thompson to a managerial role while he was on the board at Anaconda Nickel.

 Career

 Anaconda Nickel

 After graduating, Forrest worked as a stockbroker at the brokerage houses Kirke Securities and Jacksons.
-After noticing that the demand for stainless steel was rising at 4 per cent a year, he quit stockbroking and got into nickel mining by founding Anaconda Nickel.He became the founding CEO of Anaconda Nickel in 1993, after buying a stake in the company.
+After noticing that the demand for stainless steel was rising at 4 per cent a year, he quit stockbroking and got into nickel mining by founding Anaconda Nickel.
+He became the founding CEO of Anaconda Nickel in 1993, after buying a stake in the company.
 However, in 2001 he was ousted as CEO when the company almost collapsed.
 US bondholders received $0.26 for each dollar of debt in the restructuring.
 The company's shares fell by 89% before it was taken over by Glencore and renamed Minara Resources.